Parenting is hard.

 With so many pancake recipes out there, you can be sure to find ones that are more healthy than ours.
 But that’s not what this post is about. 😉

 Though it can’t be immersed in water.
-I have found clean up to still be easy.
+I have found cleaning up to still be easy.

 #4 Kitchen Ninja

-This is another great addition to our kitchen appliances.
+This is another great addition to our best small kitchen appliances list.